bishalkumargupta/vsdiith_hacthron/README.md

 ## Conclusion

-The repository presents the design and simulation of Gilbert cell based mixer on 28nm technology node.
-The design consumes 0.54mW of power at 1.8V and provides nearly unity gain.
-Future works can include improvement of conversion gain and increase in linearity by using better designs and biasing techniques.
+The repository presents the design and simulation of CMOS based 28nm Technoogy for CP block being cased with PFD and LPF Blocks.

 ## Author

-Soumitro Vyapari, B.Tech(EE), Indian Institute of Technology Tirupati,  Andhra Pradesh 517506.
+Bishal Kumar Gupta, M.tech at Defence INstitute of Adanced Technology-DRDO with specialization in VLSI and Embedded Systems.

 ## Acknowledgements